Trump expands Apple tariff threat to all smartphones

 Cook warned last month about the uncertain impact of threatened US tariffs on Chinese products, which at one point were hiked to 145 percent, despite temporary relief for high-end tech goods like smartphones.

-He said Apple expects US tariffs to cost $900 million in the current quarter.
+He said Apple expects US tariffs to cost it $900 million in the current quarter.

 “Prices of handsets look set to rise, given iPhones will end up being more expensive, if the threats turn into concrete trade policy,” said Susannah Streeter, an analyst at Hargreaves Lansdown.